369webforall/2024-FullStack-Web-Development/6-front-end/7-nextjs-project/README.md

 - also make change to `.eslintrc.json`

-`by adding below code there will be no conflict btween prettier and eslint.`
+`by adding below code there will be no conflict between prettier and eslint.`

 ```js
 {